knative/docs/blog/articles/get-started-knative-eventing.md

 This demo was presented at the first Knative Community Meetup and there is a video demo [here](https://www.youtube.com/watch?v=sGi_LuAaaT0).

-## Step 1: Create the Namespace and create a broker
+## Step 1: Create the Namespace and create a Broker
 ```
 kubectl apply -f 001-namespace.yaml
 ```